🌲 Front Range Plant FinderPlant finder

 Crataegus ambigua

-Hawthorn — Russian (Crataegus ambigua) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 15–20 ft tall and 15–20 ft wide, and needs low water.
+Russian Hawthorn (Crataegus ambigua) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 15–20 ft tall and 15–20 ft wide, needs low water, and prefers full sun to partial shade.

 low water15–20 ft tall and 15–20 ft wideXeric / water-wiseDeer-resistant